OpenNMT/OpenNMT/README.md

 #### GPU memory requirements/Training speed
 Training large sequence-to-sequence models can be memory-intensive.
-Memory requirements will dependend on batch size, maximum sequence length, vocabulary size, and (obviously) model size.
+Memory requirements will dependent on batch size, maximum sequence length, vocabulary size, and (obviously) model size.
 Here are some benchmark numbers on a GeForce GTX Titan X.
 (assuming batch size of 64, maximum sequence length of 50 on both the source/target sequence, vocabulary size of 50000, and word embedding size equal to rnn size):